kinnison/rust-workshop/session-05.md

 ???

-The compiler can nudge you toward better code, though for now don't worry too much about whether or not to write it, just be always put in the `impl` and `dyn` and the compiler will tell you if it's not needed.

----

-title: `impl Trait` and `dyn Trait`

-# Useful to know...

-- The compiler will lint this for you…
+- The compiler (or clippy) can often nudge you toward better code
-- If you add `#![deny(bare_trait_objects)]` to your code then it'll even error on the lints.

-???

-- You just have to ask it to.
-- It's possible (and likely) that this will become the default in some future version of the compiler.
+- But it cannot tell you whether monomorphisation or polymorphism is best for your use-case.
+- Use your brains.

 ---